huwngnosleep/js-word-extended/README.md

-This is an extended version of npm npm package "[word]('https://www.npmjs.com/package/word')" to convert OMML to MathML in docx files.
+This is an extended version of npm package "[word]('https://www.npmjs.com/package/word')" to convert OMML to MathML in docx files.

 ## Usage
 ```